Creating Inclusive Employment

 How Can I Participate?

-In the first phase of the project, you will have the opportunity to participate in a World Café event, that will be held the week of September 16th to 20th, 2024.
+In the first phase of the project, you will have the opportunity to participate in one of two World Café events, that will be held on Saturday, November 9, 2024.

 During the World Café, participants will meet virtually to discuss topics in small groups, then participants rotate through virtual ‘tables’ to cover various subtopics that are linked to digital skill development.
 The world café will be completed in one approximately 2-2.5 hour session hosted online via Zoom (with captions and other accessible supports, as needed).